unicef/publicgoods-toolkit/appendix-examples.md

 vendors (chiefly BoundlessGeo), and are all available at significantly lower cost than before.
 Overall, World Bank's GeoNode investment in open source is a realistic take of success at using open source to achieve goals in a sustainable way.
-The work demonstrates that **open source investment can create many different types of outcomes**.
+The work demonstrates that **open-source investment can create many different types of outcomes**.

 For an analysis of GeoNode's open-source work, please see [A Case Study On Institutional Investments In Open